Suk-Be/fullstack-homepage/backend/README.md

 For Single Page Apps with web api oauth you should not 'Enable Device Flow'.
 This would be of use if you have users that you can manage to be authorized with a CLI Tool or GitCredentialManager.
 Which we do not use or need.

--   application name makes OAuth app distinctable on OAuth app.
+-   application name makes OAuth app distinctly on OAuth app.
 I used 'laravel, sanctum spa, socialite and mui'
 -   Homepage URL. <https://www.sokdesign.de/>
 -   Authorization callback URL <http://localhost:8000/api/auth/github/callback>